patkoch/iac_terraform_azure/vm/win11/README.md

 # 1. Introduction

-This is intended for those who would like to provision a Windows 11 Virtual Machine using Terraform.
+This is intended for those, who would like to provision a Windows 11 Virtual Machine using Terraform.

 # 2. Prerequisites
  - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)